Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights - NewsBreak

 Giants stats and trends

-- New York has played 11 games, with six wins against the spread.
+- New York has six wins against the spread in 11 games this year.

-- The Giants have an ATS record of 4-3 in their seven games when underdogs by 4 points or more this year.
+- This season, the Giants have just two against the spread wins in five games as an underdog of 6.5 points or more.

-- New York's games this year have gone over the point total three times in 11 opportunities (27.3%).
+- New York's games this season have gone over the total in three out of 11 opportunities (27.3%).

-- When New York scores more than 23.3 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall when the team records more than 23.3 points.

 - This year the Giants have 14 turnovers, five fewer than the Dolphins have takeaways (19).